bobanetwork/boba_legacy/boba_documentation/developer/exchange-integration.md

 ## Using the Fast Token Bridge

 The fast bridge provides a method for both side users to add liquidities for the L1 Fast Bridge Pool and the L2 Fast Bridge Pool.
-When an ERC20 token is deposited and added to L1 Fast Bridge Pool, the L2 Fast Bridge releases the token on L2 and charges a certain percentage of the deposit amount as the transaction feee.
+When an ERC20 token is deposited and added to L1 Fast Bridge Pool, the L2 Fast Bridge releases the token on L2 and charges a certain percentage of the deposit amount as the transaction fees.
 This process is known as "fast bridge a token". e.g. depositing 100 BOBA on L1 in exchange for 99.7 BOBA on L2 and also the reverse - withdrawing 100 BOBA on L2 in exchange for the 99.7 BOBA on L1.
 In addition to bridging tokens the standard bridge is also used for ETH.

 The Standard Bridge is composed of two main contracts the [`L1LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L1LiquidityPool.sol)(for Layer 1) and the [`L2LiquidityPool` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/LP/L2LiquidityPool.sol)(for Layer 2).